vcheeze/Decoding-Nature/README.md

 Good luck!

 ### Assignment 5 (Midterm) - Solar System
+For my midterm project, I created a simple simulation of the solar system.
+This is done in 3D, which was quite a challenge, as I wished to make as many elements in scale as possible.
+Since making everything in scale was impossible if I want to fit all the planets on the canvas and make them visible, I resorted to maintaining only the scale of the individual features/elements of the planets within themselves, i.e. the masses of the planets are in scale in respect to each other, but the masses are not in scale to their diameters or their distances from the Sun.

 Notes:
 * The planets have different densities, so their mass and diameters do not always correlate 1:1.